edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 -   The upstream host you specified in your project is incorrect.
 -   The DNS entry you defined points to the wrong server.
 -   Your servers are not responding.
 -   You need to add the {{ PRODUCT }} IP addresses to your allowlist.
-Contact your operations team and ask them to add the IP addresses in [_Allowlisting_](/guides/basics/hostnames_and_origins#firewall-allowing-ip-addresses) to your server's IP allowlist.
+Contact your operations team and ask them to add [our IP addresses](/guides/basics/hostnames_and_origins#firewall-allowing-ip-addresses) to your firewall's IP allowlist.

 ### 539 Project Timeout Status Code {/* troubleshooting-539-status-codes */}